Medical Board Attorney

 Should You Choose a Formal or Informal Hearing at the Board of Medicine?

-In most cases, providers will opt for a formal hearing where there is wider latitude for mounting a vigorous argument in your defense.
+In most cases, licensed healthcare professionals will opt for a formal hearing where there is wider latitude for mounting a vigorous argument in your defense.
 There are, however, scenarios in which, as a matter of strategy, an informal hearing is the better course of action (if your attorney so advises).

 Don’t be misled by the word “informal.”
 Both of these are complex procedures where the stakes are high.
 You deserve to have the very best legal representation from beginning to end.
 A medical board hearing defense lawyer at Oberheiden, P.C. can help.

 The Administrative Complaint Is Not the End of the Story